The factory was not authorized to make merchandise for Wal-Mart, company says

 The big loss of life has provoked anger among workers in Bangladesh’s huge garment industry.

-Thousands of people from dozens of clothing factories in Ashulia took to the streets Monday to protest the way in which their colleagues died.
+Thousands of workers from dozens of clothing factories in Ashulia took to the streets Monday to protest the deaths of their colleagues.
 The protesters blocked traffic and demonstrated for several hours, demanding compensation and a full investigation into what happened.

 A period of national mourning was also held Tuesday for those killed at the factory and for the victims from a recent overpass collapse in southeastern Bangladesh.